SNERONinactive/EvAyako.github.io/README.md

 3. Finally add, remove, change the position of the level in our sheet.
 4. After that, add a file called id to the ./img/lvls/ section.
 Example: 49.png
 5. Open the ./lvls section.
 Copy the code from the example.html file.
 Create a file with the name of the level id.
 Example: 21.html.
 Now you should paste the code from example.html into your file.
-Now you have to replace the text.  <hr />
+Now you have to replace the text.

 ### **How to add a record under the level?**
 1. Open the file with the level you need in the ./lvls/ directory.